Models of G-spectra as presheaves of spectra: The proof of the main theorem

 of (\ref{delta}) is a stable equivalence. \end{cor}

 We insert a mild digression concerning the identification of some of our maps.

-\begin{rem}\mylabel{transfer} For an inclusion $i\colon A\rtarr B$ of finite $G$-sets, (\ref{dualmap}) and the precise constructions of $\et$ and $\epz$ starting from Definitions \ref{epsilon} and \ref{eta} imply that the dual of $i$ is the map $\bB\rtarr \bA$ induced by the evident retraction $r\colon B_+\rtarr A_+$.
+\begin{rem} For an injection $i\colon A\rtarr B$ of finite $G$-sets, (\ref{dualmap}) and the precise constructions of $\et$ and $\epz$ starting from \autoref{epsilon} and \autoref{eta} imply that the dual of $i$ is the map $\bB\rtarr \bA$ induced by the evident retraction $r\colon B_+\rtarr A_+$.
 A $G$-map $\pi\colon G/H\rtarr G/K$ is a bundle, and the dual of $\SI^{\infty}\pi_+$ is the associated transfer map (see e.g. \cite[IV.pp 182 and 192]{LMS}).
 It can be identified explicitly by a similar (but not especially illuminating) inspection of definitions. \end{rem}

-\subsection{The proof that $\sB_G$ is equivalent to $\sD_G$}
+\subsection{The proof that $\sA_G$ is equivalent to $\sD_{\text{All}}$}

 We will have to chase large diagrams, and we again abbreviate notations by writing

 for finite $G$-sets $A$, $B$, and $C$.
 We also abbreviate notation by writing